 Up to 25% of the Fund's total assets may be invested in lower quality debt securities, including defaulted securities, although the Fund currently does not expect to invest more than 5% of its assets in such securities.
 The market values of lower quality ("junk") fixed income securities tend to be less sensitive to changes in prevailing interest rates than higher quality securities but more sensitive to individual corporate developments than higher quality securities.
-Such lower quality securities also tend to be more sensitive to economic conditions than higher quality securities.
-Accordingly, these lower quality securities are considered predominantly speculative with respect to the issuer's capacity to pay interest and repay principal in accordance with the terms of the obligation and will generally involve more credit risk than securities in the higher quality categories.
-Even securities rated "Baa" or "BBB" by Moody's Investors Service, Inc. ("Moody's") and Standard and Poor's Ratings Services ("S&P"), a division of S&P Global, Inc., respectively, which ratings are considered investment grade, possess some speculative characteristics, and changes in economic conditions or other circumstances are more likely to lead to a weakened capacity to make principal and interest payments than is the case with higher grade bonds.
-See "Appendix - Description of Ratings."
+Such lower quality securities also tend to be more sensitive to economic conditions than higher quality securities in the higher quality securities also tend to be more sensitive to pay interest and repay principal in accordance with the terms of the obligation and will generally involve more credit risk than securities in the higher quality categories.
+Even securities rated "Baa" or "BBB" by Moody's Investors Service, Inc. ("Moody's") and S&P Global Ratings ("S&P"), a division of S&P Global, Inc., respectively, which ratings are considered investment grade, possess some speculative characteristics, and changes in economic conditions or other circumstances are more likely to lead to a weakened capacity to make principal and interest payments than is the case with higher grade bonds.
+See "Appendix - Description of Corporate Debt Ratings."
 There are risks involved in applying credit ratings as a method of evaluating high yield obligations in that credit ratings evaluate the safety of principal and interest payments, not market value risk.
 In addition, credit rating agencies may not change credit ratings on a timely basis to reflect changes in economic or company conditions that affect a security's market value.
 The Fund will rely on the judgment, analysis, and experience of the Adviser in evaluating the creditworthiness of an issuer.
-In this evaluation, the Adviser will take into consideration, among other things, the issuer's financial resources and ability to cover its interest and fix
+In this evaluation, the Adviser will take into consideration, among other things, the issuer's financial resources and ability to cover its interest and fixed charges, factors relating to the issuer's industry and its s